Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: LLM Benchmarking

-We used a web UI for LLMs\footnote{\url{https://github.com/oobabooga/text-generation-webui/tree/main}---last accessed \today} to load and test the Guanaco model and StableBeluga2 models.
-The models were loaded on a pair of Nvidia A6000s with NVlink and total Video Random Access Memory (VRAM) capacity of 96 GB.
+We used a web UI for LLMs\footnote{\url{https://github.com/oobabooga/text-generation-webui/tree/main}---last accessed \today} to load and test the Mixtral 8x7B, Guanaco models, and the StableBeluga2.
+The models were loaded on a pair of Nvidia A6000s with NVlink and a total Video Random Access Memory (VRAM) capacity of 96 GB.
 The 65B model was run in 8-bit mode to fit in the available VRAM.
-The models were used in the chat mode, with the llama-precise preset and fixed zero seed for reproducibility.
-Llama2 was evaluated using the demo on huggingface\footnote{\url{https://huggingface.co/meta-llama/Llama-2-70b-chat-hf}---last accessed \today}.
+We used the llama-precise parameter preset and fixed zero seed for reproducibility.
+Llama 2 was evaluated using the demo on huggingface\footnote{\url{https://huggingface.co/meta-llama/Llama-2-70b-chat-hf}---last accessed \today}.

-To rigorously assess the models, we prepared 20 questions of varying complexity based on two types of context material: formal operating material and informal issue reports.
+To rigorously assess the models, we prepared 20 questions of varying complexity based on two types of context material: half from operating manuals and half from unstructured issue reports.
+The operating manuals included excerpts from actual machine manuals and standard operating procedures, while the informal issue reports were free-text descriptions of issues we had previously collected from operators.
 The model prompt was constructed using the above template (\ref{prompt_template}).
 Ultimately, the difficulty of a question is a combination of the question's complexity and the clarity of the source material.
 Simple questions include retrieving a single piece of information clearly stated in the context material, for example, "At what temperature is relubrication necessary for the OKS 4220 grease?".
 Conversely, difficult questions require more reasoning or comprise multiple parts, for example, "What should I do if the central turntable is overloaded?" which has a nuanced answer dependent on several factors not clearly articulated in the context material.

+In addition to measuring response length in words, every response is manually scored on factuality, completeness, and hallucinations as defined below: